Skip to main content

 ME 770.W01: Social Network Analysis

 Reviews foundational concepts and applications of social network analysis in the field of communication.
-Students will select an organization or group and craft an RFP for a social network analysis to better understand how fans, followers, or customers seek and share information on social media platforms.
-Students will discover how relationships are formed into crowds, clusters, and networks on common social media applications.
-Students will explore the use of sentiment analysis to analyze and interpret hashtags and related issues or topics.
-Students will learn about and sample data visualization and social networking tools.
-Students will study contemporary applications of social network analysis in the fields of politics, public health, and social movements.
-Students will understand what data is needed to undertake a social network analysis of their organization, what tools to best use to capture, analyze, and effectively present that data.
+Students select an organization or group and craft an RFP for a social network analysis to better understand how fans, followers, or customers seek and share information on social media platforms.
+Students discover how relationships are formed into crowds, clusters, and networks on common social media applications.
+Students explore the use of sentiment analysis to analyze and interpret hashtags and related issues or topics.
+Students learn about and sample data visualization and social networking tools.
+Students study contemporary applications of social network analysis in the fields of politics, public health, and social movements.
+Students understand what data is needed to undertake a social network analysis of their organization, what tools to best use to capture, analyze, and effectively present that data.

 ME 795.W01: Emerging Media Internship